Steve Kinney

-The shipped CLAUDE.md in the Shelf starter is the one I actually use when I point Claude Code at the repo.
+The current CLAUDE.md in Shelf is the one I actually use when I point Claude Code at the repo.
 It is not a reference answer to memorize—it is a working artifact that evolved through exactly the kind of tightening this lab asks you to do.
 Your version will differ, and that is fine.
 What matters is that every line passes two tests: can the agent act on it mechanically, and would you notice if it didn’t?

 Let me walk through what the shipped file does and why.

-What the shipped repo shows
+What the current repo shows

 The file lives at the repository root as CLAUDE.md.
 Open it and follow along.